elastic/kibana/platform/src/server/saved_objects/README.md

 We can use this context like so.
 Register an endpoint along with the handler for that endpoint.
 Define the handler to explicitly pass the context to the saved object client factory (contained within the saved object service).
 The handler then provides the saved object client scoped to the right context.

 For example, define a plugin that has only dependencies on Kibana core, and no other plugin dependencies.
+(Very simplified code example)

 ```js
 // baz/index.js